joakimvrangum/vue-flip-flop-card/README.md

   <a href="https://www.npmjs.com/package/vue-flip-flop-card"><img src="https://img.shields.io/npm/dt/vue-flip-flop-card.svg" alt="Downloads"></a>
 </p>

+The ___

-This is my first attempt making a reusable npm-module, and is mainly an exercise in understand how to package SFC (SingleFileComponent) via rollup, as well and maintaining and documenting on npm.
+This is my first attempt making a reusable npm-module, and is mainly an exercise for me to learn how to package SFCs (Single File Components) via rollup, as well as learning how maintaining and documenting works on npm.

 ### Preview